kissanai/dhenu_climate_llama_impact_hackathon/README.md

 ## For RAG
 - Upload your knowledge base PDF to app/src/main/res/raw/ folder
-- To change embedding model, replace model in app/src/main/assets folder and make changes in SentenceEmbeddingProvider.kt file
+- To change the embedding model, replace model in app/src/main/assets folder and make changes in SentenceEmbeddingProvider.kt file
-## Climate Resilient Agriculure (CRA) Fine-tuned Llama3.2-1b model
+## Climate Resilient Agriculture (CRA) Fine-tuned Llama3.2-1b model
 Huggingface Repo for the fine-tuned model is [here.](chheplo/dhenu2-in-climate-llama3.2-1b)

 ## Datasets used for the fine-tuning model
-DUring the hackathon, we built syntehtic datapipelines to generate instruction pairs for the CRA data, and also used factual Q&A from institutes
+During the hackathon, we built synthetic data pipelines to generate instruction pairs for the CRA data, and also used factual Q&A from institutes.
-Dataset build during this hackathon to train the model are [synthetic](https://huggingface.co/datasets/KissanAI/llama-hackathon-climate-synth-qa) and [knowledge based](https://huggingface.co/datasets/KissanAI/llama-hackathon-climate-kb-qa)
+Dataset built during this hackathon to train the model are [synthetic](https://huggingface.co/datasets/KissanAI/llama-hackathon-climate-synth-qa) and [knowledge based](https://huggingface.co/datasets/KissanAI/llama-hackathon-climate-kb-qa)

-## Reference resources
+## Reference Resources
 [Android-Document-QA](https://github.com/shubham0204/Android-Document-QA)
 [Executorch](https://github.com/pytorch/executorch/blob/main/examples/models/llama/README.md#step-4-run-on-your-computer-to-validate)